merbanan/rtl_433_tests/tests/somfy/situo_5_rts_pure_ii/01/README.md

 The counter is a replay protection counter.
 For a frame to be accepted by a receiver, the counter value needs to be higher than values of already received frames.
 For each remote control address, a separate counter is used.

 The address is a unique idenitfier of a remote control's channel.
+The address bytes can be interpreted as 24-bit little endian number.
+We use this interpretation as ID.

 When buttons are pressed for a long time, frames will be retransmitted without changing the frame payload.